stacykim/stacykim.github.io/pages/small_scales.md

 meta_title: "Problems at Small Scales"
 permalink: "/research/small_scales/"
 header: no
-image:
-    title: msp_poster.pdf
 ---
 <div class="row t30">
   <div class="medium-8 columns medium-offset-2">
     <h1>Problems at Small Scales</h1>
     <br>
     The structural hierarchy of CDM implies that the Milky Way (MW) should have hundreds of dark matter satellites.
 However, only tens of satellite galaxies have been observed---a discrepancy termed the missing satellites problem.
-I showed that when accounting for invisible ``failed'' and yet unobserved faint galaxies, there are no missing satellites, and the structural hierarchy extends to at least to 10^8 solar masses.
-This likely rules out the popular 7 keV sterile neutrino and places further pressure on warm dark matter thermal relics.
-Testing if the structural hierarchy extends below 10^8 solar masses is essential to constrain dark matter models with a lower mass cutoff.
-This will be possible with LSST and other satellite-finding techniques such as substructure lensing and perturbations to stellar streams. <br> <br>
+I showed that when accounting for invisible ``failed'' and yet unobserved faint galaxies, there are no missing satellites, and the structural hierarchy extends to at least to 10^8 solar masses. <br> <br>

+    This has crucial implications for dark matter model builders.
+New dark matter physics is not required to explain satellite abundances above this scale, ruling out dark matter candidates with a higher mass cutoff.
+Furthermore, neither completeness corrections nor reionization suppression of galaxy formation had been considered by many model builders.
+Including these effects can dramatically tighten constraints on or even rule out dark matter candidates.
+I outlined a methodology by which stronger constraints on dark matter models can be derived based on our new limit and demonstrated that the popular 7 keV sterile neutrino as well as warm dark matter thermal relics with a mass less than 4 keV are likely ruled out. <br> <br>

     For more details, check out our paper <a href="https://arxiv.org/abs/1711.06267"><em>There Is No Missing Satellites Problem</em></a>.
   </div>
 </div>

+<br> <br>
+<script async class="speakerdeck-embed" data-id="7ec9b507400348e1bf35b41fc6e299b4" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script>

+<br> <br>
+<script async class="speakerdeck-embed" data-id="c1a281c294744fc09710eb30968484d3" data-ratio="1.77162629757785" src="//speakerdeck.com/assets/embed.js"></script>